José Guirao: Minister of Culture

 In June 2018, Guirao was chosen to succeed Màxim Huerta as Minister of Culture and Sport, after Huerta's resignation and took office on 14 June.

-His mandate had as main objectives the reform of the "Ley del Mecenzago" and the "Ley del Deporte", to attend to the precarious situation of cinema and to mediate in the internal war of the Sociedad General de Autores y Editores.
+His mandate had as main objectives the reform of the "Ley del Mecenazgo" and the "Ley del Deporte", to attend to the precarious situation of cinema and to mediate in the internal war of the Sociedad General de Autores y Editores.
 As a minister, he stated that, despite being against bullfighting, he should not impose anything and the changes should be in accordance with a balanced and settled social evolution and respecting what is a "Mediterranean tradition".
-One of the first measures he took was the cancellation of the merger between the Teatro Real and the Teatro de la Zarzuela and the approval of the "Estatuto del Artista" in June 2018.
+One of the first measures he took was the cancellation of the merger between the Teatro Real and the Teatro de la Zarzuela and the approval of the first measures of the "Estatuto del Artista" in June 2018.
 He was also very much in favor of promoting the visibility of women's sports at the same level as men's sports.
 In August 2018, he was the first Spanish Minister of Culture to recognize video games as "culture".

 On 21 August of that year, he threatened cinema managers to review the lowering of VAT on movie tickets if they did not comply with it, since at least 50% of movie theaters had not applied the reduction from 21% to 10% that the Spanish government had approved few weeks ago.
 Despite the controversy generated by these statements, in September Guirao stated that this "wake-up call" was useful.

 On 11 December 2018, he announced that in the first quarter of 2019 the conflict generated by the Salamanca Papers would come to an end, so that it would no longer be returning to the Catalan government the documents that were confiscated from it after the Spanish Civil War.
 Guirao also rejected the return of a set of documents that the Catalan government requested because he alleged that they were not covered by the law.